 Ireland must jump-start its EV plan

-Ireland will need jump-start its strategy for widescale electric vehicle adoption, says head of Motor Sector at Bank of Ireland Stephen Healy.
+Ireland will need jump-start its strategy for widescale electric vehicle adoption, says head of Motor at Bank of Ireland Stephen Healy.

 There is no silver bullet for any country – let alone Ireland – to supercharge the adoption of electric vehicles to meet ambitious 2030 targets, but there is always room for greater imagination, said Healy.